 Initially, the focus was on paired image translation methods, where models were trained on datasets consisting of corresponding pairs of satellite images and maps.
 Innovative works like that of Isola et al. [19] demonstrated the feasibility of using Generative Adversarial Networks (GANs) for map generation tasks with remarkable success.
 However, a significant limitation of these approaches is their reliance on paired datasets, which are time-consuming and costly to compile.
-This challenge led to the emergence of unsupervised methods, such as CycleGAN [32], which can learn to translate between domains from unpaired datasets.
-Despite not being specifically designed for map generation, Cycle-GAN and other models integrating and adapting a cyclic procedure in synthesis have shown promising results in this domain, as evidenced by the works of Ganguli et al. [11], Song et al. [27], and Chen et al. [7].
-The work of Seo et al. [26] demonstrates the adaptability of GANs to a wide range of image generation tasks, adapting the DCGAN architecture for the unique challenges of colorizing grayscale images using a one-to-one training approach.
+This challenge led to the emergence of unsupervised methods, such as CycleGAN [31], which can learn to translate between domains from unpaired datasets.
+Despite not being designed specifically for map generation, Cycle-GAN and other models that have adapted cyclic procedure in synthesis have shown promising results when applied to this domain [11], [26], [7].

-Map synthesis holds enormous potential, particularly for emergency response during natural disasters, such as earth-quakes, wildfires, and floods, and for urban planning [28].
+Map synthesis holds enormous potential, particularly for emergency response during natural disasters, such as earth-quakes, wildfires, and floods, and for urban planning [27].
 In these scenarios, the ability to synthesize up-to-date maps from satellite images at a fast pace is invaluable.
 However, the cyclic nature of models like CycleGAN introduces significant computational overhead, making them less practical for time-sensitive applications [18].
 Responsive to this challenge, the integration of the emergent unsupervised learning paradigm of contrastive learning within the GAN framework shows promise for map synthesis.
-The utilization of contrastive learning techniques is particularly appealing given their demonstrated success in the remote sensing domain, as shown in studies by Bai et al. [4] and Abbasnejad et al. [1], along with their broader impact evidenced by revolutionary methods such as SimCLR [6] and MoCo [16] across various fields.
+The utilization of contrastive learning techniques is particularly appealing given their demonstrated success in the remote sensing domain [4], [1] and its broader impact evidenced by revolutionary methods like SimCLR [6] and MoCo [16] in various fields.